 Solution 2: Clean File Explorer history

-• Press “X” key along with “Windows” key to open “Control Panel” of your system.
+• Firstly, press the “X” key along with the “Windows” key to open the “Control Panel” of your system.

-• Enter “File Explorer” in the search box on the Control Panel window which is at the top right corner then navigate to “File Explorer options.”
+• Secondly, Enter “File Explorer” in the search box on the Control Panel window, which is at the top right corner, then navigate to “File Explorer Options.”

-• A pop-up window will be displayed in which you have to click “Clear” and then “OK” to remove or clear your File Explorer history.
+• Certainly, a pop-up window will be displayed in which you have to click “Clear” and then “OK” to remove or clear your File Explorer history.